 Let's check out another example responsive email template from

-If many of your email subscribers are using Yahoo Mail or Outlooks, I would advise you to stay under 650 px width or just simply use the most accepted 600 px width - as we and other industry leaders do.
+If many of your email subscribers are using Yahoo Mail or Outlook, I would advise that you stay under 650px width, or just use the most widely-accepted 600px width — as we and other industry leaders do.

 Do you remember the Asos.com example from above?
-That message was truncated in Yahoo Mail, because the email HTML size hit Yahoo's email HTML size limit.
+That message was truncated in Yahoo Mail because the HTML email size hit Yahoo's size limit.

-Both Yahoo and Gmail clip too long HTML emails as well.
+Both Yahoo and Gmail clip too long HTML emails.
 Gmail's official size limit is 102 Kb.
-Yahoo seems to have a very similar limitation in place, but I couldn't find the the exact size limit in any official documentation.
+Yahoo seems to have a very similar limitation in place, but I couldn't find the exact size limit in any official documentation.

 Wilbert Heinen, Senior Campaign Developer at E-village.nl

-Note: The size (weight) of your email HTML is not influenced by the content images, since images are not attached to the email template, they are downloaded from an external link!
+Note: The size (weight) of your email HTML is not influenced by the content images, since images are not attached to the email template, but rather they are downloaded from an external link!

 I use chrome dev tools, here's what to do.